greenpeace/global-en-styleguide/README.md

 ## The grid should keep things balanced-looking

-### Horizontal grid:
+### 16 column, 960px horizontal grid:
-Skeleton provides a great 960px grid, made of twelve columns.
+Skeleton provides a great 960px grid, made of 16 columns.
 You'll notice in the layout.css file that the Engaging Networks classes .eaLeftColumnContent and .eaRightColumnContent have column widths of 520px and 400px on standard desktop screens, then 420px and then 300px as the viewport gets narrower.
 Those widths correspond to the standard ".nine" and ".seven" columns in Skeleton.

-###Vertical grid:
+### 5px vertical grid:
 All elements should have a height which is a multiple of 5px (like line-height 20px, or margin 5px, but not padding 8px).
 The only exception to this for now is the main image in the on the left (.eaLeftColumnContent img), which to keep it responsive with the page design and not lose the image's aspect ratio, has a variable height and width=100%.
 If anyone can sort this gracefully with javascript, it would be much appreciated! :-)

 ## Pages come with jQuery 1.7.1